-Loaded A firearm having a live or dummy round in the chamber or cylinder, or having a live or dummy round in an inserted or fitted magazine(s).
+Loaded A firearm having a live or dummy round in the chamber or cylinder, or having a live or Louded dummy round in an inserted or fitted magazine(s).
 Loading The insertion of ammunition into a firearm.
-E A geographical place within a course of fire.
-People who have an official duty or function at a match, but who are not necessarily qualified as, or acting in the capacity of, Match Officials.
-May Must Target(s) that incur penalties when hit. . , The rule or requirement does not apply to the particular discipline or Division.
+A geographical place within a course of fire.
+Matchi Fersonnei People who have an official duty or function at a match, but who are not necessarily Maar qualified as, or acting in the capacity of, Match Officials.
+May Must Target(s) that incur penalties when hit.
+The rule or requirement does not apply to the particular discipline or Division.
 Original firearm manufacturer.
 The part of a round which causes a detonation or a shot to be fired.
-Items, other than targets or fault lines, used in the creation, operation or decoration of a 1 10ps COF.
-Destations Prototype A firearm in a configuration which is not in mass production and/or is not available to the Decien general public.
-A country or other geographical area, recognized by IPSC.
+Props Items, other than targets or fault lines, used in the creation, operation or decoration of a COF.
+Prototype A firearm in a configuration which is not in mass production and/or is not available to the general public.
+Region A country or other geographical area, recognized by IPSC.
 The person, recognized by IPSC, who represents a Region.
 Replenishment or the insertion of additional ammunition into a firearm.
-A competitor's subsequent attempt at a course of fire, authorized in advance by a Range Keshoot Officer or an Arbitration Committee.
-Dound A cartridge of ammunition used in a handgun or rifle.
+A competitor's subsequent attempt at a course of fire, authorized in advance by a Range Officer or an Arbitration Committee.
+Round A cartridge of ammunition used in a handgun or rifle.
 The physical presentation of a person's body (e.g. standing, sitting, kneeling, prone).
 A bullet which passes completely through the barrel of a firearm.
 Optional but highly recommended.
 Aiming at a target without actually shooting at it.
 (Also "spring cap") A type of dummy round.
-Squib Any part of a round lodged inside the barrel of a firearm and/or a bullet which exits the Stores barrel at extremely low velocity.
-The physical presentation of a person's limbs (e.g. hands by the side, arms crossed etc.).
-Start position The location, shooting position and stance prescribed by a COF prior to issuance of the Course and in a "Start signal" (see Rule 8.3.4).
-Sweeping Pointing the muzzle of a firearm at any part of any person's body during a course of fire when a handgun is held or touched while not securely holstered, or when a long gun is held while a showher active flag is not incerted (as Pule 10.5.5) Tanat(a) while a chamber safety flag is not inserted (see Rule 10.5.5).
-A tarm that are include both exercise target(a) and no sheet(a) values a Rule $(a = 4, 1, 2)$ Target(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3) differentiates between them.
+Any part of a round lodged inside the barrel of a firearm and/or a bullet which exits the Squi0 barrel at extremely low velocity.
+Stance The physical presentation of a person's limbs (e.g. hands by the side, arms crossed etc.).
+The location, shooting position and stance prescribed by a COF prior to issuance of the Dunit Position "Start signal" (see Rule 8.3.4).
+Sweening Pointing the muzzle of a firearm at any part of any person's body during a course of fire 5 weeping when a handgun is held or touched while not securely holstered, or when a long gun is held while a chamber safety flag is not inserted (see Rule 10.5.5).
+Torgot(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3) 1 aiget(s) differentiates between them.
 Tongot Amor A collection of approved targets that can only be seen from any single location or view.
-A firearm which is totally devoid of any live or dummy rounds in its chamber(s) and/or in Unioaded an inserted or fitted magazine(s).
-Unloading e Removal of ammunition from a firearm.
-Oprange The general area of a stage, shooting bay or range, rearwards of the default maximum safe angle of fire (see Rule 2.1.2), where the muzzle of a firearm must not be pointed during a course of fire (accention, see Rule $10.5.2$) W7:11 course of fire (exception: see Rule 10.5.2).
-Will wanuator y.
+Lalget Allay A firearm which is totally devoid of any live or dummy rounds in its chamber(s) and/or in Unloaded an inserted or fitted magazine(s).
+Unloading Removal of ammunition from a firearm. e e The general area of a stage, shooting bay or range, rearwards of the default maximum safe angle of fire (see Rule 2.1.2), where the muzzle of a firearm must not be pointed during a course of fire (exception: see Rule 10.5.2).
+Will ,,